jianqizhao1992/ZombieShooter-Game/README.md

 # ZombieShooter-Game
 A 3rd person shooter game, written in C++, powered by Unreal Engine 4.
+Watch Youtube Video here: https://www.youtube.com/watch?v=5Z_U0AS5-eg

 This project is based on Unreal 4 Tutorial "Twin Stick Shooter", which was implemented purely in Blueprint.